-Studies have shown that students who study abroad tend to have higher graduation rates.
+Studies show that students who study abroad tend to have higher graduation rates.
 However, in order stay on track to graduate while also getting the most out of your academic experience abroad, it is important to do some academic planning.
 Here are some key steps to follow:

 STEP 1 – Talk to your academic advisor (general and/or major department advisor) as early as possible about making study abroad a priority in your college plans.

 While it is true that you can study abroad anytime between freshman year and graduation, every student has a different path to graduation.
 For example, based on your major and/or extra-curricular activities, you may need to be on campus for specific terms or semesters.
 Take this into consideration when you speak with your academic advisor about how studying abroad can fit into your four-year graduation plan.

 All work done on your study abroad program will become part of your academic record.
 Grades for your study abroad classes will be factored into your cumulative GPA.
 Be thoughtful and mindful as you select your courses in your study abroad program.